 Several vaccines and antiviral drugs are currently in development but are unlikely to be available imminently.

 To prevent spread, symptomatic patients with possible Ebola or Marburg virus infection must be isolated in dedicated containment facilities.
 Standard intensive care units (ICUs) in public hospitals are not suitable.
 Special containment facilities provide for total control of fluid effluent and respiratory products.
-The number of such centers is increasing in response to the urgency of the situation.

 Staff members in contact with patients must be completely covered in protective suits with internal containment of respiratory gases.
 Trained staff members must be available to help those in contact with patients remove the protective clothing.
 Protocols for donning and removing mask, goggles or face shields, gown, and gloves must be followed (see the CDC's Sequence for Donning Personal Protective Equipment ).

 Thorough equipment sterilization, hospital closures, and community education have shortened previous epidemics.